ONSdigital/gptables/docs/getting_started/tutorial.md

 Cover sheets can be used to provide information that is general to all tables in a workbook.

-To include a cover sheet, first map text elements to the attributes of a [Cover](../api/classes/cover.md) object:
+To include a cover sheet, supply text elements to the attributes of a [`Cover`](../api/classes/cover.md) object:

 ```python
 penguins_cover = gpt.Cover(